srechner/marathon/README.md

 ## Example:

 The [example directory](https://github.com/srechner/marathon/blob/master/examples/) contains several example programs which show how to use marathon.
-To install, first compile the library via `make cpp` or `make cuda`.
+To install, first compile the library via `make` or `make GPU=true`.
 To run the example, do the following.
-The build target (`cpp` or `cuda`) has to match the target you used when building the library.

-	cd examples
+	cd examples/MixingBounds/
 	make
 	export LD_LIBRARY_PATH=../:$LD_LIBRARY_PATH
 	./totalMixingTime